kannibalox/rtorrent-docs/docs/cmd-ref.rst

     trackers.alias.items

+        *New in version rTorrent-PS 1.1*

+        .. versionadded:: rTorrent-PS-1.1+

         Returns all the mappings in the form ``«domain»=«alias»`` as a list.

         Note that domains that were not explicitly defined so far, but shown